 It’s possible that there could be ongoing works in the area, or work that has recently been completed that could have affected your supply.
 It’s always a good idea to speak to your neighbours to see if they are also affected.

-You’re only responsible for the parts of the system that sit within your home’s boundary (after the kitchen tap).
+You’re only responsible for the parts of the system that sit within your home’s boundary (after the meter if it’s located outside or after the outside stop value (OSV) if your meter is located internally).
 If other properties are affected, or you still have concerns after going through the above, then it’s important to get in touch with us on 02920 028711 as soon as possible .